Adams School of Dentistry: Infection Control Manual - Chapter 07: Personal Protective Equipment (PPE)

 1. Perform hand hygiene.

-3. Put on clean protective cap/bonnet.
+3. Don clean protective cap/bonnet.

-4. Put on ASTM Level 2 or 3 surgical mask, N-95, or respirator.
+4. Don ASTM Level 3 surgical mask, N-95, or respirator.

 • Using fingertips of both hands, slide down both sides of metal strip to mold to nose.